 The medical term for a broken bone is fracture.
 Fractures are very common.
 Some statistics show that the average person will have at least two during their lifetime.
 When the physical force exerted on the bone is stronger than the bone itself, a fracture can occur.
 Fractures can be attributed to blows, falls, and other traumatic events.
-However, pathologic fractures are caused by disease like cancer, causing the bone to weaken.
+However, pathologic fractures are caused by a disease like cancer, causing the bone to weaken.
 Pathologic fractures occur with minimal or no trauma.

 Osteoporosis, a condition that causes bones to lose strength as they age has caused a staggering 1.5 million fractures annually (in the United States).
 Fractures attributed to osteoporosis often occur in the wrist, hip, and spine.

 The fracture’s severity will depend on its location and the damage to the bone and tissue near it.
 Serious fractures can have dangerous complications if not properly treated including damage to the adjacent joints, nerves or blood vessels.
-Recuperation time will vary depending on key factors like type of fracture and overall health and age of the patient.
+Recuperation time will vary depending on key factors like the type of fracture and overall health and age of the patient.

 There are several types of fractures.
 However, the main categories are open, closed, displaced, and non-displaced.

 Non-displaced and Displaced fractures refer to the way the bone breaks.
 In a non-displaced fracture, the bone can crack partly or all the way through.
 However, it does not move and its proper alignment is maintained.
 In a displaced fracture, the bone will snap into two (or more) parts and is moved so the two ends are no longer lined up end-to-end.
-When the bone breaks but there is no open wound or puncture, the condition is called a Closed fracture.
-An Open fracture on the other hand occurs when the bone breaks through the skin.
+When the bone breaks but there is no open wound or puncture, the condition is called a closed fracture.
+An Open fracture, on the other hand, occurs when the bone breaks through the skin.

 Other fracture patterns include: